-According to HMRC, if your permanent home (tax 'domicile') is abroad, IHT is only paid on your UK assets, for example property or bank accounts you have in the UK.
-It's not paid on 'excluded assets' such as:
+According to HMRC, if your permanent home (tax 'domicile') is abroad, IHT is only paid on your UK assets, for example UK property or bank accounts.
+It's not paid on assets such as:

-- · Foreign currency accounts with a bank or the Post Office - · Overseas pensions - · Holdings in authorised unit trusts and open-ended investment companies.
+- · Foreign currency accounts with a bank

+- · Overseas pensions

+- · Holdings in authorised unit trusts and open-ended investment companies.